IAlgorithmia/byte_bank/README.md

 For a sample run, just input the placeholder values in the SignUp form

-For a sample run using Sign In feature, use the below details :

-Username : johndoe@gmail.com

-Password : johndoepass123

 Since this app is not in production, state codes only from US will work,

 This platform is extendable for other countries later in future, if deemed necessary.